A creamy cheesecake tart with an Oreo crust and a raspberry curd swirled on top

 This Raspberry Swirl Cheesecake Tart is the perfect dessert for those hot summer nights because it captures the flavor of summer while requiring very little oven time.
 Serve it at your next picnic, potluck, or cookout and pretend you slaved all day in the hot kitchen.
 Your secret is safe with me.

-- Combine the raspberries and sugar into a blender and puree until smooth.
+- For the curd: Combine the raspberries and sugar into a blender and puree until smooth.
 In a small bowl, whisk together the lemon juice and cornstarch until smooth.
 Add the cornstarch mixture to the berry puree.
 Puree until smooth.

 - Strain the mixture into a medium saucepan and discard the seeds.
 Cook over medium heat until the mixture starts to boil.
 Boil for a few minutes or until it thickens, stirring frequently.
 Pour into a heatproof container.
 Let cool to room temperature.

-- Preheat oven to 350F.
+- For the cheesecake: Preheat oven to 350F.
 In a small bowl, combine the cookie crumbs and butter.
 Press into the bottom and up the sides of an 11-inch tart pan.
 Bake for 15 minutes.
 Let cool completely.

 - Meanwhile, in a medium bowl, beat the heavy cream until it thickens.
 Gradually add the powdered sugar.
 Whip until stiff peaks form (when you pull the beaters straight up, the peaks will not fall over).
 Set aside.